 - Executive employees are exempt from receiving these awards.
 Committee members are exempt from receiving these awards.

-- Nominations must be received by the Office of Workplace Learning by April 30.
+- Nominations must be received by the Office of the VP of Administrative Services by April 30.

 - Nominations must be complete and include specific details reflecting outstanding performance.